 FoneDog Toolkit—FoneDog Android Backup and Restore is a brilliant software recommended to you to selectively and flexibly backup and restore your important data on Android devices.

 Step 1.
 Keep pressing Power, Volume Up, plus Home button at the same time to enter the recovery mode.

 Step 2.
 Choose "Wipe cache partition" to delete the cache of the system or applications on the phone with Volume Down button and press Power button to confirm your choice.
 Calm down.
 Your personal data will not be deleted.
 After the deletion, restart your phone and check the result of recovery.

 Step 3.
 If the result is a failure, go to the recovery mode again and select "Factory Reset" to clear all the data and settings on your phone.
 After back to factory state, restart the phone once more and leave the recovery mode.

 You don’t know when your Samsung Galaxy S6 will be in trouble.
 Therefore, you are supposed to back up your crucial information or data on your phone against a rainy day.
+Besides, we also have another excellent guide on data transfer, you can read if you are intrerested.
 Hope you will have a good experience on your phone and at last, thanks for your reading.